Control Consistency Losses for Diffusion Bridges: The Generalised Self-Consistency Property and Algorithm

 \paragraph{Algorithm} A description of the resulting generalised version of the algorithm is given in \Cref{alg:generalised_algorithm}.
-The method for solving for the training targets $\cS_s$ backwards along the trajectories in the generalised case is given in \Cref{alg:generalised_recursion}.
+The method for solving for the training targets $\cU_s$ backwards along the trajectories in the generalised case is given in \Cref{alg:generalised_recursion}.
+In the paper, we focus on the two most natural forms of the self-consistency property, namely \eqref{eq:self consistent} and \eqref{eq:self consistent v2}, which we anticipate will be suitable for the vast majority of applications.

-\paragraph{Sticking-the-Landing Adjustments} By examining the proof of \Cref{th:generalised_self_consistency} in Appendix \ref{app:proofs}, we see that the STL adjustments for the generalised version of the algorithm remain the same as the standard case discussed in Appendix \ref{app:STL_adjustments}.
+\paragraph{Sticking-the-Landing Adjustments} By examining the proof of \Cref{th:generalised_self_consistency} in \Cref{app:proofs}, we see that the STL adjustments for the generalised version of the algorithm remain the same as the standard case discussed in \Cref{app:STL_adjustments}.
 They are included in blue in \Cref{alg:generalised_recursion}.